otrv4/libgoldilocks/README.md

 digital signatures or key exchange securely.
 Consult your local cryptographer for advice.

+## Using the library

+* To run the python wrapper: `python setup.py install --user`
+* To generate the code based on the curve data, per field and the decaf tables: `make gen-code`
+* To generate the code based on the curve data and per field: `make gen-code-static`
+* To test the internal test programs: `make test-ct`
+* To test the internal test programs: `make test`
+* To generate the main decaf library, and its symlinks: `make lib`

 ## Mailing lists

 Because this is new software, please expect it to have bugs, perhaps